kryptokrona/kryptokrona-docs/guides/Bootstrapping-the-Blockchain.md

  * https://turtle-blockchain.s3.amazonaws.com/index.html

 5. Move the two new downloaded files the %APPDATA%\TurtleCoin folder.
-6. Start TurtleCoind.exe like you normally do.
+6. Start TurtleCoind.exe or the GUI like you normally do.
 7. See [Expected Results](#ExpectedResults) section below.

 ## Mac & Linux:
-1. Make sure TurtleCoind is not running.
+1. Make sure TurtleCoind, walletd, and the GUI is not running.
 2. Open "Finder".
 3. Use this shortcut "Command+Shift+G" to bring up 'Go to Folder':
 ![findergoto.jpg](../images/findergoto.jpg)